abidnazirisami/ezr/hw3/README.md

 ## Conclusion

-From my observations, I doubt the JJR1/JJR2 hypothesis
+From my observations, I doubt the JJR1 and the JJR2 hypotheses